mihali/hydrocycler/README.md

 ## Test

-There are files to try in the testfiles directory
+There are files to try in the testfiles directory, e.g.

 % python hydrocycler.py testfiles/si-4oh-27h2o.xyz